Early Literacy Resources

 Colorado Libraries for Early Literacy

 This statewide initiative of the Colorado State Library and public libraries exists to strengthen children's literacy through library services and community advocacy.
 Along with other educational resources and services, CLEL offers StoryBlocks, an LSTA grant-funded website to share rhymes, songs, and early literacy tips with parents, caregivers and librarians.
-CLEL's online resources are available for peers in other states.
+CLEL's online resources are available for anyone to use.

 Read to Me - from the Idaho Commission for Libraries

 Another statewide effort to share resources and support early literacy activities at the local library and community level as well as across the state.
-Many of the opportunities posted on this site are specific to Idaho libraries, but there are also numerous resources that peers in any state may use or adapt.
+Many of the opportunities posted on this site are specific to Idaho libraries, but there are also numerous resources that others may use or adapt.

 6 by 6 - from Johnson County (KS) Library